 As the Western Hemisphere turns from winter to spring, we are reminded of the need to protect ourselves from the sun.
-(Actually, sun protection should be a part of our routines year round, but even more so as the sun intensifies).
-Many of us, who are on steroids, immune-suppressing or modulating drugs, are rendered highly sensitive to sun damage by those medications.
-Also, people with myositis, especially but not limited to people with skin involvement, have a higher risk of malignancies, so protecting our skin becomes a required aspect of our treatment plan.
+(Actually, sun protection should be a part of our routines year-round, but even more so as the sun intensifies).
+Many of us, who are on steroids or immune-suppressing or modulating drugs, or have dermatomyositis (DM) or Lupus, may be highly sensitive to the sun.
+Having myositis also puts us at a higher risk for malignancies, especially with dermatomyositis.
+Protecting our skin becomes a required aspect of our treatment plan.
 The Skin Cancer Foundation has also addressed sun protection options: Skin Cancer Foundation

 Some ways you can protect yourself are:

 The skin of the face, ears, and scalp is especially vulnerable to the harmful rays of the sun.
 There are so many on the market, and wide-brimmed hats are most effective.
 Some brands to check out are: Tilley and Coolibar

 UPF Clothing and Accessories

 Treated clothing is so important because we can get the negative effects of the sun through a t-shirt.
 There are all sorts of options, including lightweight, but UPF treated, scarves, gloves, jackets, swimsuits, shirts, pants, neck gators, sleeves, hoods and umbrellas.

 Clothing can be washed with products that add UPF to the existing fibers.
 RIT makes one: Sunguard Sun Protection